sreeise/graph-rs-sdk/examples/identity_platform_auth/README.md

 Client credentials flow requires a one time administrator acceptance of the permissions for your apps scopes.
 To see an example of building the URL to sign in and accept permissions as an administrator see [Admin Consent Example](https://github.com/sreeise/graph-rs-sdk/tree/master/examples/oauth/client_credentials/client_credentials_admin_consent.rs)

+For more information see [Client Credentials](https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow) documentation from Microsoft.

 ### Client Secret Credential